-Bidding war over Obamas' book deal
+Penguin Random House wins bidding war for Obamas' books

-A deal is expected to be announced sometime this week, possibly as soon as Tuesday afternoon, the source said.
+According to the publishers announcement, the Obamas "plan to donate a significant portion of their author proceeds to charity, including the Obama Foundation."

-According to the Financial Times, at least one of the bids surpassed $60 million, which is "a record sum for US presidential memoirs."
+Additionally, Penguin Random House will donate one million books "in the Obama family's name."

-Both the former president and the former first lady are writing books about their time in the White House.
-The pair of books will be published separately, but publishing houses like Penguin Random House are bidding for the books together.
+The pair of Obama books will be published separately, but publishing houses vied for the rights to the books together.

-Lawyer and literary agent Bob Barnett, who is representing the Obamas for the joint book deal, declined to comment.
-Obama spokesman Kevin Lewis also declined to comment.
+Lawyer and literary agent Bob Barnett represented the couple in the joint book deal.

-Former President Obama's past books were published by Penguin Random House.
-The FT said Penguin "is leading the pack for the Obamas' joint publishing deal."
+Former President Obama's past books were published by Penguin Random House, so the new deal continues a two-decade-long relationship.

 Related: In their own words - The story of covering election night